28 February 2019

 “Remember Casino?”
 I asked.

 Most people nodded or grunted yes.
 Carleton said: “Casio was a 1995 Martin Scorcese about Las Vegas, starring Al Pacino and Joe Pesci.”
 There were a couple of “oh, yeah”‘s.
-Levi looked at Carleton and asked something about how he knew so much about older movies; John chirped in and said those weren’t old movies, because we all remember seeing them, which garnered a restrained laugh from everyone but Carleton.
+Levi looked at Carleton and asked something about how he knew so much about older movies; John chirped in and said those weren’t old movies, because we all remember seeing them, which garnered a restrained laugh from everyone but Carleton who viewed them as “classics.”

 I said: “Craig was the big dude in a cowboy hat that Joe Pesci reached up and slapped because Pacino told him to.”
 Joe Pesci was an actor who fit Chuckie O’Brian’s stereotype, and over the decades he had earned a fine livelihood films portraying squat pitbulls loyal to a boss, and the scene in Casio epitomized that dynamic.